BaggioWongHK/BaggioWongHK/README.md

 1. Pushing through isn't the only solution.
 Circumvention can be useful too.
 1. Technical solutions aren't necessarily the best path forward.
 1. Defining work not done is often as important as work to do.
+1. The best way to multitask is to not - complete a workstream before switching to the next.

 ## E. Software Systems ([Back to top](#preamble))